amis-erc20/amisdex/help/depositing-tokens-and-selling-using-metamask.md

 ### Depositing Tokens - Steps

-Now AMIS Exchange knows to use your MetaMask account, you should see your Ethereum address balance appear as an "External" ETH balance in AMIS Exchange.
+Now AMIS Exchange knows to use your MetaMask  / Nifty / Trust Wallet account, you should see your Ethereum address balance appear as an "External" ETH balance in AMIS Exchange.

 Your AMIS balance will also appear as an "External" AMIS balance.
 Your "Exchange" balance will likely be zero though.